andrewJermaine-ios/BiteType-ios/README.md

 Diet On-boarding section

 Ai-Functionality
-Ai text generation - ✅ (Can update ChatGPT Versions) Ai text to image generation -  ✅ (can be improved)
-Ai voice to text generation - 🚧
+Ai text generation - ✅ (Can update ChatGPT Versions) \n Ai text to image generation -  ✅ (can be improved) \n Ai voice to text generation - 🚧 \n

 Results and Tracking
 Saving Responses and Questions